 and enforcing sanctuary regulations.
 The sanctuary works closely with enforcement partners to

 protect water quality, ocean habitat, and biological diversity.
 Cordell Bank National Marine

-resource protection in the sanctuary.
+Sanctuary's management plan provides a foundation for resource protection in the sanctuary.

 for a list of priority management issues facing CBNMS and the science and information needed to

 address these issues.
 The purpose of the Office of National Marine Sanctuaries (ONMS) Science

 Needs Assessment is to provide targeted information on the science requirements of the ONMS